imaginX is used by many amazing schools and universities

 Sickle Cell Anemia with Acute Pain Crisis

-Embark on an educational journey with our Sickle Cell Anemia with Acute Pain Crisis Extended Reality (XR) Simulation.
+Embark on an educational journey with our Sickle Cell Anemia with Acute Pain Crisis XR Simulation.
 Tailored for healthcare professionals, this simulation immerses participants in realistic scenarios of sickle cell anemia with acute pain crises.
 Navigate dynamic 3D visualizations, honing skills in rapid pain assessment, personalized pain management, and holistic care.
 Immerse yourself in this virtual, risk-free environment to enhance clinical decision-making and compassionate care for individuals experiencing sickle cell anemia-related pain crises.

 LMS Integration